CleverCloud/documentation/content/doc/addons/mongodb/_index.md

 - Cluster creation
 - Back-up frequency or retention control.

-Please refer to Clever Cloud support if you want to perform one of these actions.
+Ask Clever Cloud support if you want to perform one of these actions.

 Authorized actions:
 - Manage collections (create, delete...)